Causality in the Can: Diet Coke's Impact on Fatness: Methodology

 \subsection{Causal Diagram}

-In the field of causal inference, the $IC^{\ast}$ algorithm is a pivotal tool for identifying causal relationships among variables from observational data~\citep{Pearl2009}.
+In the field of causal inference, the $IC^{\ast}$ algorithm is a pivotal tool for identifying causal relationships among variables from observational data~\citep{pearl2009}.
 This study employs the $IC^{\ast}$ algorithm to construct a causal graph, delineating the causal structures between variables $X$,$Y$, and several covariates.
 The initial step of the $IC^{\ast}$ algorithm involves conducting conditional independence tests to analyze relationships among all pairs of variables within the dataset.
 This process relies on statistical tests to evaluate whether different combinations of variables are independent; if two variables are found to be dependent given other variables, an undirected edge is established between them.

-Subsequently, the algorithm enters the structure identification phase, using conditional independence tests—specifically $the Robust Regression Test$—to detect $"V-structures"$ within the data.
+Subsequently, the algorithm enters the structure identification phase, utilizing conditional independence tests, specifically \textit{the Robust Regression Test}, to detect $``V-structures''$ within the data.
 These structures are unique triplets where one variable is a common cause of the other two variables, which do not directly interact with each other.
 Identifying these V-structures is crucial for determining the direction of the edges in the graph, as they reveal the causal pathways, either direct or through intermediary variables.

 Furthermore, the $IC^{\ast}$ algorithm is capable of identifying latent variables within the causal graph and refining the graph structure through iterative optimization processes.
 In each iteration, the algorithm evaluates whether adding or adjusting the direction of edges better conforms to the evidence of conditional independence from the data.
 This method allows the algorithm to gradually construct a detailed and accurate map of the causal relationships between the variables.
 By applying the $IC^{\ast}$ algorithm, we successfully portray the complex causal network among variables $X$, $Y$, and the covariates, providing a solid foundation for further analysis and model construction.The resulting causal graph is depicted in Figure~\ref{causal4}.
 Red arrows denote clear causal chains, while solid black lines indicate potential but uncertain connections.